 - Pay your bills on time.
 Late payments can stay on your credit report for seven years.
 That’s a long time to be penalized for not keeping track of payment due dates.

 - Manage how much of your available credit you are using.
 The credit bureaus look at your credit balance at some point in the month regardless of whether you plan to pay it off in full when you get your bill.
-That information is used to tally your “credit utilization,” which is how much of your available credit you are using at that point of time.
+That information is used to tally your “credit utilization,” which is how much of your available credit you are using at that point in time.
 It’s best to keep your utilization to less than 30% even better to keep it at 10% or less.
 That means if you have a $10,000 credit limit, you should strive to use no more than $1,000 of it.

 - From a credit score perspective, the longer you are a responsible user of credit, the better.